 Personal questions that interviewers may ask a Product Manager include:

-|What aspects of the product management process do you find the most exciting?
+|What aspects of the product management process excite you?

 |Why should we hire you?

-|Why do you want to work at XYZ Company?
+|Why do you want to work at our company?

-|Where do you see yourself in five years?
+|Where do you see your career in five years?

-|What interests you about this role?
+|What interests you about a product management role?

-|What is your superpower as a Product Manager?
+|What is your top quality as a Product Manager?

 Leadership and communication are two essential skills for all Product Managers.